moritz155/ParallelPlots/README.md

 This Project is for the TU-Berlin Course "Julia Programming for Machine Learning"<br>
 Please make sure, that Julia `1.10` is used!

-This Module will return you a nice Scene you can use to display your Data with a [Parallel Coordinates](https://en.wikipedia.org/wiki/Parallel_coordinates)<br>
+This Module will return you a nice Scene you can use to display your Data with [Parallel Coordinates](https://en.wikipedia.org/wiki/Parallel_coordinates)<br>
 <img src="test/parallel_coordinates_plot.png" width="300" />

 _This Module was created with PkgTemplates.jl_